 Bryan Papciak (Graphics Animator) has collaborated with Loeterman on several films, including the critically acclaimed The People v.
 Leo Frank (2009) and John Portman: A Life of Building (2011).
 He is a founder of Handcranked Productions, an independent film/animation company, and has worked with commercial clients Samsung, MTV, HBO, Cartoon Network, PBS, Sesame Street, and many others.
 He has been a member of the RISD faculty since 2002.

 John Kusiak (Composer) has composed and produced music for film, television, advertising, and live performance – including several award-winning documentaries.
-Clients have included HBO (The Jinx), Netflix (Team Foxcatcher), IFC (First Person) and PBS (American Experience).
+Clients have included HBO (The Jinx), Netflix (Team Foxcatcher), IFC (First Person), and PBS (American Experience).
 In 2012 he won the Cinema Eye Honors Award for Outstanding Achievement in Original Music Score for his score for Errol Morris’ Tabloid.

 Credits